isomerpages/enterprisesg-sac-old/media/news-releases/_posts/2019-08-08-breaking-into-new-markets-with-accreditation.md

 Using a SAC-accredited CAB helps improve your business credibility by showing that your conformity assessment activities meet internationally recognised standards.

 Click [here](https://www.sac-accreditation.gov.sg/services/accreditation-services/)
-{:target="_blank} to learn more about accreditation and TIC services and how they can help your business.
+to learn more about accreditation and TIC services and how they can help your business.